Skip to main content

 Implementation Reference

-• The primary handler function that performs the actual documentation search by calling the 'search' function from '@probelabs/probe' with the query and data directory.
+• The main handler function that executes the 'search_docs' tool logic.
+It calls the `search` function from `@probelabs/probe` with the query and data directory path, returning the results as a string.

 async executeDocsSearch(args) {